docker/docs/content/language/nodejs/containerize.md

 Let's get started!

 ?
 What application platform does your project use?
 Node ?
-What version of Rust do you want to use?
+What version of Node do you want to use?
 18.0.0
 ?
 Which package manager do you want to use? npm
 ?
 What command do you want to use to start the app: node src/index.js ?
 What port does your server listen on?
 3000